TheJacksonLaboratory/ro-crate-isa-context/README.md

 # RO-Crate ISA Context

-This is a public repository for ISA context files.
+This is a public repository for ISA context files to expand the .
 The urls for these files can be added into the "@context" section of "ro-crate-metadata.json", without any changes of the data in "@graph" section.
 The result is that more ISA data in "@graph" section will be parsable by the most RDF tools.
 User can extract more information with the same data in "ro-crate-metadata.json"